-The Duoro Valley, as the oldest demarcated wine region in the world, is famous for its wines, and an array of wineries and vineyards is open for exploration and wine tastings.
-For culinary exploration, try a food tour with Taste Porto.
+The Douro Valley, as the oldest demarcated wine region in the world, is famous for its wines.
+Several wineries and vineyards are open for exploration and wine tastings.
+For culinary exploration, try a food tour with Taste Porto!

 The Isle of Skye is a large island on the west coast of Scotland.
 Between the spectacular landscapes of the mountain ranges and coastline combined with the rich history of the area, exploring the Isle of Skye is an unforgettable experience and one of the most popular tourist destinations in Scotland.
 You can get to the island by car, bus, and train, all of which connect to the ferry.

 Nature lovers and photographers will particularly enjoy the island’s hiking options, which include the 2-hour Quiraing Walk and the 75-minute walk up to the Old Man of Storr.
 There are also the scenic spots of Fairy Glen (a smaller landslip than Quiraing), and the Kilt Rocks and Mealt Falls, both visible from the observation point on the Trotternish Peninsula.

 Pay a visit to Dunvegan Castle and the Neist Point Lighthouse.
 For a mix of art and history, be sure to visit the Duncan House gallery and workshop to see traditional, handmade Celtic jewelry on display and for sale.

 Switzerland, Europe’s most mountainous country, also boasts landscapes filled with lakes, rivers, and farmlands.
 The Swiss Alps are breathtaking and dotted with adorable alpine resort towns.
 One of the best ways to explore the Alps is on a scenic train.

 With many routes to choose from, the Golden Pass Route is exceptionally picturesque.
 The route starts in Lucerne and ends at Lake Geneva in the town of Montreux.
 The journey takes about 5 hours and spans 150 stunning miles.
 The route is broken up into three segments: Lucern to Interlaken, Interlaken to Zweisimmen, and Zweisimmen to Montreux.
 The trains that runs from Zweisimmen to Montreux, the most scenic portion, are designed for tourists with the majority of departures featuring panoramic train cars.